 What appears on your invoice

 Billing reconciles all consumption into one invoice.
-Each line item shows the SKU, quantity (hours), and the rate type that was applied.
+Each line item shows the SKU, quantity (hours), and the applied rate type.
 The following table illustrates how a typical month might be broken out for a customer with a B200 Flex Reservation who also used On-Demand, plus RTX Pro 6000 Spot capacity.

 Order of attribution